deltaintellect/newdelta/content/project/probability-general-math/index.md

   preview_only: false
 ---

 Probability is the chance or the likelihood that an event will occur.
 So many events around us happen by chance.
-For example, weather forecasting, football, voting, lottery, fliiping a coin or die etc. Can you name some examples of probaility in real life?
+For example, weather forecasting, football, voting, lottery, flipping a coin or die etc. Can you name some examples of probaility in real life?

 **Guide:**
 1. Review the concept of Probability in your textbook.